 Bed bug coverage is an exclusion even on a standard landlord insurance policy.
-Some landlords, as mentioned earlier, might still go ahead and buy specialized bed bugs insurance to be on the safe side.
+Some landlords, as mentioned earlier, might still go ahead and buy specialized bed bugs insurance to be on the safe side especially with an apartment building.
 However, this is rare.

 Bed bugs and home sharing services